ktbaek/Copenhagen-tree-data/README.md

 The rule sets are not complete, but reflect an ongoing effort.

-So far, ~20,000 changes (548 unique) have been made to the original dataset.
-In some cases one correction will be counted as several corrections because it results from different rules being applied one at a time e.g. Park-Lind to Park-lind to Parklind.
-All changes have been recorded in a [changelog](output/).
+Approximately 20,000 changes (548 unique) have been applied to the dataset.
+Some corrections are counted more than once when multiple rules act in sequence, for example, “Park-Lind” → “Park-lind” → “Parklind.”
+All changes are listed in the [changelog](output/).

 ## Online Shiny-app